Paleo sweet potato muffins free of two super common allergens: eggs and nuts!

 - whole psyllium husks – these help with binding in egg free baked goods

-- coconut flour: grain free, nut free, a great flour to cook with, and totally unique in its behavior.
+- coconut flour: grain and nut free, it is a great flour to cook with, and totally unique in its behavior.

-WHOLE 30?
 You can not have sweeteners of any kind if you are doing the Whole 30, so leave out the palm sugar.
+Although technically, muffins of any kind are not allowed either!
+I know some are less purist though!

 MORE EGG FREE PALEO BAKED GOODS/TREATS?

-- Dense & Fudgey Chocolate Brownies – Paleo, Egg, & Nut Free
+- Dense & Fudgey Chocolate Brownies (nut free)

 - Orange-Almond Cookies